 Attention to Detail

-Sought-after payroll managers typically have a Bachelor’s degree in Accounting or Finance.
-A Master’s degree in these areas or in Human Resources would be a definite plus, but not a necessity.
+Sought-after payroll managers typically have a bachelor’s degree in accounting or finance.
+A master’s degree in these areas or a related HR discipline is a plus, but not often required.

 So Many Laws.
 So Little Time.

 Subscribe to the Fuse Blog.
 Claim your free resources.
 Get great HR content in your inbox.